nishantgoeluk-pixel/procurement-spend-governance-analytics/README.md

 | `Finance` | `Dim_Supplier` | `[Status] = "Active"` | All departments, active suppliers only |

 **Design decisions:**
-- `Department_User` uses dynamic RLS via `USERPRINCIPALNAME()` — one role covers all department users without maintaining individual user filters
+- `Department_User` uses dynamic RLS via `USERPRINCIPALNAME()` — one role covers all department users without maintaining individual user filters.
+In a production deployment, DepartmentName values would be replaced with UPN values, or a user-to-department mapping table would be used to link each user's email address to their cost centre
 - `Finance` role applies a static supplier filter — excludes inactive/lapsed suppliers from the finance view, reducing noise and supporting data quality governance
 - RLS logic is intentionally simple to ensure it is auditable and testable
 - In production, role assignment is managed through Entra ID security groups in Power BI Service — not individual user assignment